 It is great that the Simscale platform is getting more and more user-friendly and more capabilities are being included.”

 I graduated from the University of Idaho with a bachelor’s in Mechanical Engineering way back in 1990 and I now live in Boise, Idaho USA.
 My studies in school focused on experimental fluid mechanics and when I graduated I was hired on by Boeing in Seattle, Washington into their Propulsion Research group where I focused on structural mechanics.

 Boeing was an incredible job.
 I performed a lot of the standard analysis on the static and dynamic components of a jet engine.
 Things like static, modal, dynamic, nonlinear and thermal analysis.
 However, I also was able to help develop the capabilities to study a bird impact on a fan blade, including being able to slice through the bird, as well as eroding elements on the fan blade.
 When I left, I was even working on analyzing what happens when an entire jet engine separated from the aircraft.
 The codes I worked with ranged from Nastran, Rasna (Mechanica) and SRAC to Dyna and several other codes developed at Livermore National Labs.
 At Boeing, I was very deeply involved in the theory of FEA and CFD, and I look forward to getting back into the details again.”

 “My name is Jousef and I am an engineering student at KIT (Karlsruhe).
 In my 5th semester, I delved into the subject of Dimensioning and Validation of Mechanical Constructions where I also used to apply the Finite Element Method.
 At the moment I am a research assistant at an institute trying to validate a CFD research code called SPARC.

 My hobbies are fitness/powerlifting and, of course, participating in the SimScale discussions.

 My membership at SimScale started at October 2013.
-Goals for me for SimScale: If I have enough spare time I want to open a section where we discuss turbulence and its modelling in general.
+Goals for me for SimScale: If I have enough spare time I want to open a section where we discuss turbulence and its modeling in general.
 I think turbulence is one of the harder subjects in engineering and requires A LOT of understanding.”